folke/lovelace-styler/README.md

 - style any component as a card (like `vertical-stack`, `grid`, `layout-card`, ...)
 - remove card styling from any card
 - apply custom CSS to any component
-- override a component's `getCardSize` method.
-  Useful for custom cards that don't calculate their size correctly.
-- override a component's `getGridSize` method.
-  Useful for custom cards that don't calculate their size correctly in the `sections` view.
-- helper custom cards for easy styling
 - similar plugins:
   - [card-mod](https://github.com/thomasloven/lovelace-card-mod)
   - [vertical-stack-in-card](https://github.com/ofekashery/vertical-stack-in-card)